FYS Faculty Profiles

 Location: GC 103

-Julia Svistova
+Julia Svistova headshot

 Dr. Juliana Svistova

-I am an Associate Professor in the Department of Social Work.
+I am a Professor in the Department of Social Work.
 I began teaching FYS Global Social Problems and Social Change at Kutztown University in 2018.
 Teaching is a central part of my identity as a scholar change agent, and I am invested in student growth and success inside and outside of the classroom.
 I see teaching as a social practice that allows me to help create a more socially just society through aspiring global social change agents.

 Contact: svistova@kutztown.edu